 This is exactly what the public needs to know about.
 When you’re planning out your ad copy, you should start by telling them what makes you better.
 It shouldn’t be hard to figure this out.
-It’s whatever’s been your focus this entire time.
+It can be whatever your focus has been this entire time.

 Your message is only as strong as it’s written.
-You want to make sure its phrased well and a good copywriter/PR manager can help you choose words that are the most appealing to customers.
+You want to make sure it is phrased well and a good copywriter or PR manager can help you choose words that are the most appealing to customers.
 They can make sure your copy is as professional as possible.

 They can also help you avoid saying something you shouldn’t say.

 And maybe, more importantly, they may come with contacts.
 That means your message might reach the media a little bit faster.